Japan's Osaka cancels Olympic torch run, declares COVID-19 medical emergency

 That figure represents less than 1% of the population, versus almost 2% in neighbouring South Korea, which started its campaign after Japan.

-Reporting by Rocky Swift in Tokyo and Kiyoshi Takenaka; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Rocky Swift in Tokyo and Kiyoshi Takenaka; Editing by Robert Birsel, Clarence Fernandez, Peter Rutherford

 Our Standards: The Thomson Reuters Trust Principles.